Exact formula on upper box dimension of generic H\"older level sets: Proof of the main result

-Now it suffices to check the dimensions of the level sets, i.e., that they exceed $s-(\alpha+\varepsilon)$.
-This follows from noting that almost every value of $f$ and hence $g_{n, m, f}$ is admitted in the interior of some $S$, which in turn is contained by a similar image $F_1\subset F$ of $F$ fully in $S$.
+Thus we found that almost every value of $g_{n, m, f}$ is admitted in some point in the interior of some $S$, which point in turn is contained by a similar image $F_1\subset F$ of $F$ fully in $S$.
 Thus Lemma \ref{lemma:approx_affine_functions} can be applied.

 \end{proof}